FAQ for flatsharers during COVID-19

 Q: Can my landlord evict me if I’m struggling to pay rent due to the COVID-19 crisis?

 A: No. The government announced emergency legislation in mid-March to ensure that you can’t be evicted during the pandemic - and no repossession proceedings will be permitted during this period of national emergency either.
+As of 5 June, evictions have been suspended until 23 August to further protect renters.
 If you’re struggling to pay your rent, have a chat with your landlord to explain the situation.
 Some lenders are offering mortgage relief options which can be passed on to struggling tenants.

 For more information about your rights as a renter during COVID-19, check out our blog post.